This post may contain affiliate links. Please see disclosure policy here.

 Cookie dough, when stored properly can be frozen for up to three months.

-You can remove the cookie dough from the freezer, place frozen dough onto a parchment paper lined baking sheet and allow dough to thaw to room temperature and bake according to regular instructions.
+Remove the cookie dough from the freezer, place frozen dough onto a parchment paper lined baking sheet and allow dough to thaw to room temperature.
+Bake according to regular instructions.

-The dough can also be baked frozen, just allow a few more minutes of baking time.
+You can also bake frozen dough without thawing, just allow a few more minutes of baking time.

 Some of my other favorite cookie recipes: